Educational Commission for Foreign Medical Graduates: Certification expiration

 As of April 2021, ECFMG certifications obtained by fulfilling the clinical and communication skills requirements through a pathway will expire in 2022 if the applicant does not enter an ACGME-accredited training program in 2021 or 2022.
 If the applicant enters a training program they become permanent after one year of residency.

 Projects

 A pilot project was started in 2012 for an electronic verification system of medical credentials from international medical schools, with participation from approximately 20 international medical schools.
 After completion of this pilot project, ECFMG now allows all medical schools to register for free.

-Effective in 2024, the ECFMG will restrict eligibility to USMLE and employment as a doctor in the United States to graduates from medical schools accredited by an agency which is recognized by the World Federation for Medical Education or to an equivalent standard.
-The accrediting agencies that meet these requirements are:
+Expected to be implemented in late 2024, a notable development is anticipated in medical education application procedures.
+ECFMG Status Reports will be integrated into Electronic Residency Application Service (ERAS) submissions, offering vital information for institutions assessing applicants.
+These reports will specifically indicate whether the candidate's medical school meets the Recognized Accreditation Policy, determined by accreditation from agencies recognized by the World Federation for Medical Education or the National Committee on Foreign Medical Education and Accreditation.
+This enhancement aims to streamline the evaluation of medical school credentials, enhancing transparency and efficiency in the residency application process.
+However, IMGs will still be able to pursue ECFMG Certification even if their medical school doesn't meet the Recognized Accreditation Policy, as long as their school meets ECFMG's current requirements.